SEARCH RFS:

 1. Trivalent chromium is the biologically active form that your body uses in small amounts.
 You must get it from meat, whole grains, fruits, and vegetables.
 It’s also available in nutritional supplements aimed at blood sugar support, weight loss, and polycystic ovarian syndrome.

-2. Hexavalent chromium is considered a carcinogen unsafe for human consumption.
+2. Hexavalent chromium is considered a carcinogen, and unsafe for human consumption.
+It’s mostly a by-product from stainless steel manufacturing.
 If you’ve seen the movie Erin Brockovich, you know all about this environmental toxin (if not, go and watch it, it’s some of Julia Roberts’ best work).
 But don’t worry; you cannot get this form in a health supplement.

-What is the Best Chromium Supplement on the Market?
+What is the Best Chromium Supplement in 2024?

 We only selected supplements made according to current Good Manufacturing Practice (cGMP) standards and thoroughly evaluated for potency and purity.